Please wait ...

 Letterfourie Estate has policy woods and commercial plantings.
 Providing amenity, shelter and privacy these facilitate shooting currently let on an annual basis.
 Many of the woods were planted in the 1960s and include Sitka and Norway Spruce, Douglas Fir and areas of aspen.

-Within the woods is the Craigiehead Well, which might supply the nearby house site, (detailed below) a mineral well and a former ice house.
+Within the woods is Craighead Well, which might supply the nearby house site, a mineral well and a former ice house.

 Residential and agricultural estate centred on an important "Adam" mansion house